Sellsuki/kradan/README.md

 # kradan

-> The tool for helping you to broadcast your code in your class room.
+> The tool for helping you to broadcast your code in your speaking session.

 <img src="https://rawgit.com/thangman22/kradan/master/icon.png" height="200">